 The dining experience is a lot more laid back and perfect for couples, families, and groups of friends who can order a variety of food that is meant to be shared.
 At a Greek taverna, there are always salads and sides that are placed in the centre of the table for all to enjoy.

 Of course there are many types of eating establishments in Greece, including many fine dining and michelin star restaurants, street food joints (mostly Souvlatzidika) and some fast food chains.
 However, none are as iconic or popular as the Greek taverna.

 While restaurants usually have an extensive menu, tavernas on the other hand specialise in particular dishes and local produce.
 Depending on location, ones by the sea in summer are normally open for lunch and dinner, whereas others in town are only open at nighttime.

-Whereas a restaurant is simply a place where you eat, a taverna provides food and a good vibe.
+Whereas a restaurant is simply a place that you eat at, a taverna provides not only food, but also a good vibe.

 Foods that are typically served at tavernas include salads, grilled meats, seafood dishes, and various mezedes, such as Dolmades (stuffed vine leaves) Xorta (old greens), Gigandes (Lima beans), Padzaria (beetroot), Saganaki, Tiganites Patates (homemade chips) and dips.